Charles Rist

-Charles Rist (1 January 1874, Prilly – 10 January 1955, Versailles) was a French economist.
+Charles Rist (1 January 1874 – 11 January 1955) was a French economist.
 He established Institute Research Économiques Et Sociales (IRES) in 1933.

 He was elected an International Honorary Member of the American Academy of Arts and Sciences in 1932 and an International Member of the American Philosophical Society in 1938.
 His son was Léonard Rist.

+Charles Rist died in Paris on 11 January 1955.